pimeleon/build-pimeleon/docs/getting-started/index.md

 # Getting Started

-Welcome to the Pi Router Build System!
+Welcome to the Pimeleon Build System!
 This guide will help you build your first custom Raspberry Pi router image in just a few minutes.

 ## What You'll Build